 Various factors and health conditions, including diabetes, can raise your risk of kidney disease (

-Dietary guidelines for kidney disease and diabetes vary based on the stage of kidney disease.
-The goal is to prevent the buildup of various chemicals, nutrients, and waste products in the blood to preserve kidney function.
+Dietary guidelines for kidney disease and diabetes vary based on the stage of kidney disease but generally involve monitoring your intake of sugar, sodium, potassium, and phosphorus (3).

-People with kidney disease should also monitor their protein intake, since the kidneys may struggle to filter waste products from protein metabolism.
-On the other hand, people with end stage kidney disease may need more protein (
+People with kidney disease should also monitor their protein intake since the kidneys may have difficulty filtering waste products from protein metabolism.
+However, people with end stage kidney disease may need more protein (

-Here are 11 foods to avoid if you have kidney disease and diabetes.
+Here are 5 foods to limit or avoid if you have kidney disease and diabetes.

-High sodium foods are not ideal for people with kidney disease and diabetes because excess sodium can significantly strain the kidneys.
-This may raise your blood pressure and cause fluid buildup in places like your ankles and around your heart and lungs (
+High sodium foods are not ideal for people with kidney disease and diabetes because excess sodium can strain your kidneys, leading to high blood pressure and fluid buildup (

-Healthy kidneys can easily remove excess phosphorus from the blood, but this isn’t the case when you have kidney disease.
+Healthy kidneys can easily remove excess phosphorus from your blood, but this isn’t the case when you have kidney disease.

 Having high blood phosphorus levels for an extended period can raise your heart disease risk, weaken your bones, and increase your risk of early death (